 Before starting up casapy, you should set or reset any environment variables needed, as CASA will adopt these on startup.
-For example, the PAGER environment variable determines how help is displayed in the CASA terminal window (see § 1.2.7.3).
-The choices are (in bash):
+For example, the PAGER environment variable determines how help is displayed in the CASA terminal window (see § 1.2.8.3).
+The choices are less, more, and cat.